 Dawn Thompson, MA, has been an Educator with special needs populations and has worked for Kristi House, the Children’s Advocacy Center of Miami Dade County for 16 years and is currently the Assistant Executive Director.
 She has designed programs and develops presentations on topics of Sexual Abuse, Reporting, Boundary Safety, Teen Dating Violence, Sexual Harassment, Commercial Sexual Exploitation of Children (CSEC) and more recently Children and Traumatic Stress.
 Currently the program provides presentations to thousands of Miami Dade students, parents and community agencies annually.
 In addition to her Education and Outreach work she has guided the agency through accreditation, expansion of therapeutic and case management services, quality assurance and supervises Staff training and the Volunteer Program.

-Kia M. Kehrer, MBA, is the Administrative Assistant with the Midwest Regional CAC.
+Kia M. Kehrer, MBA, is the Program Coordinator with the Midwest Regional CAC.
 She helped with the design and layout of this website.